-- 1/4 cup freshly squeezed lemon juice (from about 2 lemons)
+- ¼ cup freshly squeezed lemon juice, from about 2 lemons

-- 1/4 cup granulated sugar
+- ¼ cup (53 g) granulated sugar

-- 2 1/2 teaspoons ground cinnamon
+- 2 ½ teaspoons ground cinnamon

-- 1 cup all-purpose flour
+- 1 cup (142 g) all-purpose flour

-- 1/4 cup packed light or dark brown sugar
+- ¼ cup (53 g) packed light or dark brown sugar

 - 1 teaspoon ground cinnamon

-- 8 tablespoons (1 stick) cold butter, cut into small pieces
+- ½ cup (113 g) salted butter, cut into small pieces

 - Make the pie crust according to directions, roll it out into a 9-inch pie plate and refrigerate for at least 30 minutes before filling with the apples.